-Art lovers and connoisseurs from all over the world throng the gallery, especially to witness famed works like David with the Head of Goliath and Boy with a Basket of Fruit by Caravaggio, The Deposition by Raphael, Melissa by Dosso Dossi, Apollo and Daphne and David by Bernini, and Pauline Bonaparte as Venus Victrix by Canova.
+Some of the most famous works of art in the Borghese Gallery includes David with the Head of Goliath and Boy with a Basket of Fruit by Caravaggio, The Deposition by Raphael, Melissa by Dosso Dossi, Apollo and Daphne and David by Bernini, and Pauline Bonaparte as Venus Victrix by Canova.

 This unique timed reservation system at the gallery might sound like an inconvenience at first; however, it's actually extremely beneficial for guests.
-With crowds constantly kept at a minimum, you can savor the incredible art at your own pace, without having to push your way through the packs of tourists to catch a glimpse of each painting or sculpture.
+With crowds constantly kept at a minimum, you can savor the incredible art without having to push your way through the packs of tourists to catch a glimpse of each painting or sculpture.

 When planning your visit to the Villa Borghese- the first thing you should decide is whether you'd like to explore the gallery on your own, or with a guide.

 On a self-guided tour, immerse yourself in one of the world’s most iconic and prestigious art collections.
 Explore the 20 rooms at your own pace and gaze at your favorite artworks for as long as you'd like without the pressure of keeping up (or behind) with a group and guide.
 You can also add an audio guide for a small fee of €5.